-- 2.1 Members consider whether to retain the current resolution not to issue casino licences within the County of Monmouthshire prior to it being considered at Full Council. - 2.2 Members review the proposed updated Gambling policy statement for the period 31 January 2022 to 30 January 2025 (changes highlighted in red), which is attached as Appendix A. To seek approval to commence the statutory consultation process prior to determining the new statement.
+- 2.1 Members consider whether to retain the current resolution not to issue casino licences within the County of Monmouthshire prior to it being considered at Full Council in November 2021. - 2.2 Members consider the proposed updated Gambling policy statement for the period 31 January 2022 to 30 January 2025 (changes highlighted in red), which is attached as Appendix A. This Policy will then be considered at Full Council in November 2021.